FC Tosno: Russian Cup

-After signing a contract with Ukrainian manager Oleh Leshchynskyi on 4 March 2014, FC Tosno have defeated FC Spartak Moscow in the 2013–14 Russian Cup Round of 16, with the only goal scored by Valentin Filatov on the 114th minute.
+After signing a contract with Ukrainian manager Oleh Leshchynskyi on 4 March 2014, FC Tosno defeated FC Spartak Moscow in the 2013–14 Russian Cup Round of 16, with the only goal scored by Valentin Filatov on the 114th minute.
 It was the fourth time in Russian Cup's history, when a team from the Second Division had participated in the Russian Cup's Quarter-finals.

 On 26 March 2014, 'Tosno' were eliminated from the cup in an away game against Krasnodar, which ended 3–0 to the hosts.

 On 15 May, Leshchynskyi was fired due to a conflict with the club's players, so Vyacheslav Matyushenko, the team's chairman, had to head the team.
 On 27 May, after a 1–0 win against FC Tekstilshchik Ivanovo in PFL, FC Tosno had secured a place in the Russian National Football League of the upcoming season.

 FNL Years (2014–17)

 Prior to the season's start, Tosno had signed a contract with Bulgarian manager Nikolay Kostov.
 The first four games were headed by Kirill Gashichev, however, on 30 July Kostov had been officially included in the squad.
 Tosno had topped the league for the time of Nikolay Kostov's leadership, however, on 5 November the contract with Kostov had terminated and Kirill Gashichev had to head Tosno again.
 In 2014, under the leadership of Gashichev, the club had finished third with four wins and one loss.

 On 4 December 2014, Aleksandr Grigoryan was appointed the club's new manager on a two-year contract, however Grigoryan left the club on 28 February 2015 without taking charge of first team game for the club due to family circumstances.

 The manager post was then passed to Yevgeni Perevertailo, who guided Tosno to a third-place finish in the league.
 However, Tosno lost 1:5 on aggregate to Rostov in the play-offs and did not earn promotion to the Russian Premier League.

 On 12 August 2015, Dmytro Parfenov was appointed as Tosno's new manager on a two-year contract.
 Tosno finished the season in 7th position and reached the Round of 16 in the Russian Cup, where the club lost only to future champions Zenit.

 At the end of the 2016–17 season, Tosno have earned promotion to the 2017–18 Russian Premier League for the first time.